mbustosp/challenge-t9_emulator/README.md

 ![JS](https://img.icons8.com/nolan/2x/react-native.png)
 ## Fullstack JS homework

-Welcome to my solution attempt of Kiwi's Fullstack JS homework.
+Welcome to my solution attempt of Kiwi's Fullstack JS homework!

 The project is structured in two parts, one is reserved for the frontend and the other is for the backend.

 ### The frontend

-Consists of a React application which fetches T9 word prediction data from an API.
-It offers the user a similar experience of typing in old phones using numeric keyboards.
+Consists of a React application that fetches T9 word prediction data from a web api.
+It includes Storybook for you to see each one of the components in an isolated environment.

 #### Features
 - Light / Dark theme based on the user's color schema.
 - Nice numeric keyboard.
 - T9 mode switch.
+- Suggestions dictionary to avoid repeated service requests.

 ### The backend

-Consists of a Node/Express application that provides a web API from where the user can fetch T9 word prediction data.
+Consists of a Node/Express application that provides a T9 word prediction data web API.
 The suggestion algorithm was implemented using Tries.

  #### Features